britneydang/HandsonProject_MasteringSSIS/README.md

 ![image](https://user-images.githubusercontent.com/110323703/218640772-a394d01e-7212-4643-a854-04f5e9cf034e.png)
 ![image](https://user-images.githubusercontent.com/110323703/218646899-08c431e8-c882-45f1-8b64-06e68bc96bb4.png)
 - ForEach Loop Container: it repeats a set of tasks for each element in a specified enumerator, such as a file, folder, or table.
 Foreach Loop Editor, under Collection tab, select Enumerator:
-  - For Each File Enumerator: iterating through a list of files.
+  - For Each File Enumerator: it iterates through a list of files.
 For this example, I have 3 text files and a table in SSMS.
 I want to create a SSIS package that is able to look into the folder, find as many text files as possible, and export records of each text file into a designation table currently empty) in SQL Server.
 Under Variable Mapping, create a variable to hold the value of the file.
 Add a Data Flow Task inside the container -> Drag in Flat file as Source and OLE DB destination -> In flat file source editor, connect to one of the files inside folder -> In OLE DB destination editor, connect to the chosen table -> go to Properties of Flat file connection manager, in Expressions -> ... -> select Connection string and drag [@User::SourceFileName] into the Expression -> erase the previous Connectionstring in the Properties.
 Make sure the data type is matched between source and destination.

 ![image](https://user-images.githubusercontent.com/110323703/218807282-f9c90bea-ea82-4914-a836-66b602071da7.png)